weaveworks-liquidmetal/site/docs/community/contact.md

 ## Community Meetings

-We are in the process of setting up an open-invite community call on Wednesdays at 4pm UTC.
-Links will be posted here when they are ready.
+Community meetings are held every 4 weeks on Mondays at 4pm UTC.

+To attend the meetings, first join the [liquid-metal-contributors google group][group].
+You will then be able to see the [group calendar event][event].

+You can check out [agenda and meeting notes][agenda] ahead of time, and please feel free to add your name and any items to discuss!

 ## Github